-Conference on Multiple Legalities – Conflict and Entanglement in the Global Legal Order: postponed
+Virtual Conference on Multiple Legalities – Conflict and Entanglement in the Global Legal Order

-Due to the coronavirus situation, the international conference on „Multiple Legalities: Conflict and Entanglement in the Global Legal Order“ has been postponed and is now planned to take place at the Wissenschaftszentrum Berlin on January 13-15, 2021.
-More information will follow.
+Due to the coronavirus situation, the international conference on „Multiple Legalities: Conflict and Entanglement in the Global Legal Order“ will take place in a virtual format on January 13-15, 2021.
+Please find more information here.

 Now open: Call for Papers on Multiple Legalities – Conflict and Entanglement in the Global Legal Order